-Dr. Smith uses a number of different soft-tissue techniques to address accumulated damage in the fascia.
-One of his favorites is Gua Sha, also known as muscle scraping.
-He utilizes a tool to directly address lumps of scar tissue.
-It increases the circulation in the tissue and physcially disrupts the accumulated scar tissue.
-More aggressive forms have been developed recently, such as Graston, but Dr. Smith prefers to keep it old school.
+Muscle Scraping | San Francisco: Dr. Smith uses Muscle Scraping Therapy in SF (AKA Gua Sha) along with other manual therapies to address accumulated damage in the fascia resulting from soft tissue injuries.
+This techniques utilizes tools made from bison horn to directly address lumps of scar tissue.
+It increases the circulation in the tissue and physically disrupts the accumulated scar tissue.
+More aggressive forms of muscle scraping such as Graston also exist, but Dr. Smith prefers to keep it old school.

 “The wound is the place where the Light enters you.”

-Muscle Scraping for Scar Tissue and Inflammation
+Muscle Scraping Therapy for Scar Tissue and Inflammation

 Dr. Smith believes that addressing an issue through as many different avenues as possible is the best approach.
 He rarely uses Gua Sha as a stand-alone method, but he incorporates it as part of an overall treatment plan.
 It often works well in combination with deep tissue massage, active release technique and chiropractic adjustments.